SuperIlu/DOStodon/README.md

 - Have fun

 # Changelog
+## 12. jan 2023
+- Toots and notifications now show the time in a more readable fashion as a relative time.

 ## 8. jan 2023
 - Updated DOjS, new curl, new jpeg decoder and bugfixes
 - Tinkered a little bit on the splash screen